harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-use.md

 10. Select **Apply script on Rule Editor**.
 11. The system performs a validation process to ensure rule accuracy.
-If any errors are detected within the rule, a notification banner will be displayed.
+If any errors are detected within the rule, a notification banner is displayed.
 To access more information regarding these errors, select the **More Details** option.
-You will be provided with a comprehensive breakdown of the specific error details, allowing you to identify and address any issues effectively.
+You can view a comprehensive breakdown of the specific error details to identify and address any issues effectively.

     <docimage path={require('./static/ai-validation-error-banner.png')} width="60%" height="60%" title="Click to view full size image" />
 12. You can update the rule on the **Rule Editor** and save the rule.